philippinespire/pire_ssl_data_processing/README.md

 **Check your Data!!!**

 Check your raw files: given that we use paired-end sequencing, you should have one pair of files (1 forward and 1 reverse) per library.
 This  means that you should have the same number of forward (1.fq.gz or f.fq.gz) and reverse sequence files (2.fq.gz or r.fq.gz).
-If you don't have equal numbers for forward and reverse files, check with whoever provided the data to make sure there was no issues while transferring.
+If you don't have equal numbers for forward and reverse files, check with whoever provided the data to make sure there were no issues while transferring.

 You will likely get 2 or 3 libraries (4 or 6 files total).
 Sgr example:
 ```sh